ziniriccardo/Proton-range-in-a-material/README.md

 1-Install all the necessary libraries using the preferred installer (like pip or conda).
 The libraries used in this code are numpy, configparser,  os, sys and matplotlib.

-2-	Launch the file [compile_bragg.py](/compile_bragg.py) which imports required paramteters from [materials.txt](/materials.txt) using configparser library: insert 'python compile.py materials.txt' in the command line.
-Input parameters can be modified choosing a different target material with its corresponding properties: density, proton/neutron ratio, ionization energy and number of protons.
+2-Launch the file [compile_bragg.py](/compile_bragg.py) which imports required paramteters from [materials.txt](/materials.txt) using configparser library: insert 'python compile.py materials.txt' in the command line.
+Input parameters can be modified choosing a different target material with its corresponding properties.
 The resulting data are saved in the data folder using their local paths.

-3-	Finally, launch the plot file plot.py using the same configuration: 'python plot.py materials.txt' in the command line.
+3-Finally, launch the plot file plot.py using the same configuration: 'python plot.py materials.txt' in the command line.
 Through their local paths data are load from materials.txt and the plots are saved in the **plot** folder.

 ## Project Structure
 The project is divided into different files